 - Development and rebuilding of higher education

-- Genetically modified food: an otherwise interesting practice that is unfortunately carried out by irresponsible companies and ignores vast reservoirs of pre-existing genetic material that can accomplish the same goals
+- Genetically modified food: an otherwise interesting practice that is unfortunately carried out by irresponsible companies and ignores vast reservoirs of pre-existing genetic material that can accomplish the same goals with less energy and devolution of profit to multinational corporations

 - Real renewable energy: wind, solar, geothermal, non-intrusive hydropower and none of the greenwashed alternatives like "clean" coal, biomass, nuclear